Joesalzer/ExoRV_LM/README.md

 2. Download the following files: completeLines.csv, rv_lm.R, readSpectra.R.
 3. Put all files into the same working directory.
 In the file "rv_lm.R" replace the WD_DATA object with this working directory and save the file.
 4. Go to terminal at this directory, and run: Rscript rv_lm.R completeLines.csv fit_gauss_a,fit_gauss_b,fit_gauss_depth,fit_gauss_sigmasq,proj_hg_coeff_0,proj_hg_coeff_2,proj_hg_coeff_3,proj_hg_coeff_4,proj_hg_coeff_5,proj_hg_coeff_6,proj_hg_coeff_7,proj_hg_coeff_8,proj_hg_coeff_9,proj_hg_coeff_10
-5. If everything runs smoothly a folder called "models" will be created in your working directory with a subfolder of the model's name and metrics that have to do with the fit model itself as a file called "model.rds"!
+5. If everything runs smoothly a folder called "models" will be created in your working directory with a subfolder of the model's name and metrics that have to do with the fit model itself as a file called "model.rds"
+6. Results can be viewed by opening this model in R via the readRDS function.

 packages: tidyverse, rhdf5, Matrix, patchwork, collapse, parallel, pbmcapply